Cork Airport: 2010 to present

 On 16 October 2011, Cork Airport celebrated its 50th anniversary.

-In 2013, Cork Airport was placed first for overall customer satisfaction in a global survey of passengers carried out by Airports Council International.
-The survey measured customer satisfaction across eight categories in 61 regional airports worldwide, with Cork Airport scoring highest.

 In 2014, the Airport met its public sector obligation of a 33% reduction in energy costs, 6 years earlier than their 2020 target, and were awarded first place in the public sector category at the Sustainable Energy Awards 2014.

-In 2016, Cork Airport won the Corporate Campaign of the Year Prize at the EU Public Affairs Awards (EuroPAwards) in Brussels, primarily for its efforts to secure a direct transatlantic route.
-Also in 2016, Cork Airport became the first Irish airport to launch a no drone zone within 5 km of the airfield.
-The campaign was launched following a number of incidents involving drones or aircraft on approach or departure from aerodromes throughout Europe.
-Despite this campaign, at least two drones encroached airspace during April 2017.
+Norwegian Air Shuttle launched a service to Providence, Rhode Island, in the United States, in July 2017.
+This service, which was the first transatlantic route from Cork, ended in 2019.

-The airport was named as "Best Airport in Europe under 5 million passengers" at the Airports Council International (ACI) Europe General Assembly in both 2017 and 2019.
+The airport was named as "Best Airport in Europe under 5 million passengers" at the Airports Council International (ACI) Europe General Assembly in 2017, 2019 and 2025.

 Geographical situation

 With an elevation of 153 m above sea level, Cork Airport is sometimes prone to fog and a low cloud ceiling.
 The Instrument landing system has been upgraded to Category II, and together with a 305 m extension of the main runway has significantly reduced the number of diversions.
 However, during times of severe inclement weather the airport can suffer from delays or diversions to airports such as Shannon, Dublin or Kerry.
 Similarly, diversions from these airports occasionally land at Cork.

 The length of the main runway dictates that the airport cannot handle fully laden large widebody aircraft.
 Large wide-bodied aircraft do visit Cork Airport on an irregular basis, for example to operate ad-hoc charter services for flights to sporting events such as those of the Munster Rugby team.